 Poundie Burstein’s primary areas of interest include Schenkerian analysis and form studies.
 In addition to his scholarly work, he has performed extensively as a pianist for comedy improvisation groups in the NYC area.
-He has also taught at Mannes College, Columbia University, Queens College, and the Sibelius Academy in Finland, and was an endowed chair at University of Alabama in 2010.
-In 1995 he received the Distinguished Teaching Award from the New School University, and in 2008 he received the Outstanding Publication Award of the Society of Music Theory.
-Prof. Burstein co-chaired (along with Adrienne Block) "The Music of Amy Beach: An Interdisciplinary Conference"; he was President of the Music Theory Society of New York State (MTSNYS) from 2003–7, was a member of the Executive Board of the Society for Music Theory (SMT) from 2006–9, and is the webmaster for the website of Music Program of the CUNY Graduate Center.
+He has also taught at Mannes College, Columbia University, Queens College, and held an endowed chair at University of Alabama in 2010.
+In 1995 he received the Distinguished Teaching Award from the New School University, and in 2008 he received the Outstanding Publication Award of the Society of Music Theory (SMT).
+He is currently the President of SMT.

 "Reassessing the Voice-leading Role of Haydn’s So-called “False Recapitulations,'" Journal of Schenkerian Studies 5 (2011):1–37.